eudoxos/ssd1306/doc/python-usage.rst

 ============ ========================================================
-bounce.py    Display a bouncing ball animation and frames per second clock.py     An analog clockface with date & time demo.py      Use misc draw commands to create a simple image invaders.py  Space Invaders demo maze.py      Maze generator
+bounce.py    Display a bouncing ball animation and frames per second clock.py     An analog clockface with date & time crawl.py     A vertical scrolling demo, which should be familiar demo.py      Use misc draw commands to create a simple image invaders.py  Space Invaders demo maze.py      Maze generator